 Main Subheading

 To understand whether a giraffe is a herbivore, carnivore, or omnivore, it’s essential to first establish some background.
-The giraffe (Giraffa camelopardalis) is the world's tallest mammal, native to Africa.
+Day to day, the giraffe (Giraffa camelopardalis) is the world's tallest mammal, native to Africa.
 Their most distinctive feature is their long neck, which can reach up to six feet in length.
 This adaptation allows them to browse on leaves and shoots high in trees, beyond the reach of most other herbivores.
 Their legs are also exceptionally long, contributing to their overall height and allowing them to move efficiently across the savanna.

 Comprehensive Overview